Suthish-A/MS-Dhoni-s-IPL-Career-Analysis/README.md

    ### Dashboard Outcome
    MS Dhoni has played 250 matches to date in his IPL career and has scored 5082 runs, with an average of 39.09.
 He has also slammed 24 half-centuries, with his highest IPL score being 84* runs.
 MS Dhoni has hit 349 fours and 239 sixes in his IPL career.
+   ## Conclusion:
+   The self-practice dashboard project in Tableau provides an opportunity to apply Tableau skills, explore data, and create compelling visualizations.
+Through this project, one can gain hands-on experience in data storytelling and dashboard development, honing skills essential for effective data analysis and communication in various domains.